NessAPI/live-weather-reactapp/README.md

 Non-existing inputs will result in a error notification.

+## Security !!

+**All API Calls are made from client-side directly to openweathermap.org, this means that your API key will be exposed to your clients.**

 ## Contributions

 This React App is created with the use of Create React App (See below).